 A player who is cautioned twice in a single game, resulting in a sendoff for persisting in misconduct, will receive only the points for the sendoff.
 A player who is cautioned and sent off, which sendoff is not for persisting in misconduct (second caution), shall receive points for both the caution and the sendoff.

 Any player sent off for violent conduct, including spitting at another person or an opponent, shall be suspended for a period of three league games and fined $50.
 The person sent of for such violent conduct shall be required to post a $50 cash bond with the League for a period of one year from the date of the send off.
 If the player receives another send off for such violent conduct during that one-year period, the person shall forfeit the $50 cash bond and be suspended for a period of one year from the date of the second send off.
-Further sanctions may be imposed by the ASL Executive Committee.
+Further sanctions may be imposed by the FUSAAL Executive Committee.

 Any player sent off for serious foul play shall be suspended for a period of two League games and fined $25.

 Any player sent off for fighting before, during or after a game shall be suspended for a period of six League games and fined $100.
 The person sent off for fighting must post a cash bond of $50 for a period of one year from the date of the send off.
 If the player receives another send off for fighting in any NMSSA sanctioned game, including League play, the person shall forfeit the $50 cash bond and be suspended for a period of one year from the date of the second fight.
-Further sanctions may be imposed by the ASL Executive Committee.
+Further sanctions may be imposed by the FUSAAL Executive Committee.

 Any player sent off from any League game for the following reasons: